akanshmurthy/healthbook/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Note Model and JSON API (1.5 days)
+### Phase 1: User Authentication, User Model, JSON API (2 days)

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
-There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+There will be a basic landing page after signup that will contain the container for the application's root React component, which will be the newsfeed.
+Before building out the front end, I will begin by setting up a full JSON API for the medical profile.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Note CRUD (2.5 days)
+### Phase 2: Flux Architecture and Medical Profile CRUD (2 days)

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Notes `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
+After the basic Flux architecture has been set up, a Medical Profile store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
+Once this is done, I will create React views for the Medical Profile.
+At the end of Phase 2, Medical Profiles can be created, read, edited and destroyed in the browser.
-Lastly, while constructing the views I will start using basic bootstrap for styling.

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: Newsfeed and Search (2 days)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+Phase 3 adds Newsfeed to the application.
+I will create a Newsfeed store, along with a React view and the rest of the Flux architecture.
+Once this is implemented, I will work on the search feature, which will allow users to search through the newsfeed or the medical profile.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: Allow Complex Styling (1 day)

-Using quill.js, allow for complex styling of notes.
+I will work on styling all the components.

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)
+### Phase 5: Styling, Cleanup and Seeding (2 days)

-Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.
+Basic CSS will have been used to keep things organized up until now, but in Phase 5 I will add some more styling, do code cleanup, and seed the database for the test account.

 [Details][phase-five]

-### Phase 6: Styling Cleanup and Seeding (1 day)
+### Phase 6: Bonus (1 day)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).
+ Phase 6 introduces the bonus features with chat as the first priority and the UI as the second priority.
+Time permitting, I will try the other features listed below as well.

 ### Bonus Features (TBD)
-- [ ] Prettify transitions
+- [ ] Prettify UI
-- [ ] Use javascript library for cleaner tag selection
+- [ ] Create, read, edit, destroy as a doctor
+- [ ] Invite doctors to be able to view and comment on their profile
-- [ ] Changelogs for Notes
+- [ ] Chat with doctors via instant messaging
-- [ ] Pagination / infinite scroll for Notes Index
+- [ ] Upload photos and videos
-- [ ] Multiple sessions
+- [ ] Rate doctors

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md